How to Sing Better in 2020

 And since they’re free, you know you’re not getting their best advice/techniques.
 Proper singing lessons are your best choice.

-In this section, we’re going to go over important things that will speed up your progress in singing better.
+In this section, we’re going to go over important things that will speed up your progress in singing better with more vocal control.

 These may seem unimportant, but don’t neglect them.
 They go a long way in improving your voice.